 Positive mental health doesn’t mean being ‘happy all the time’, but instead means having a balance of emotions.
 What is really great about feeling balanced is that when something challenging emerges in life, we feel as if we have the tools to cope with the challenge and are able to face the challenge head on.

 Employing a few small techniques in everyday life can be really helpful in keeping our minds mentally healthy.
-We like to use the PERMA+ model as a good reference to some of these things, which include Positive and complex emotions, Engagement, Relationships, Meaning, Accomplishment and Sleep (the “+” part of the name!).
+We like to look at promotion of positive mental health, and prevention of mental illness from two perspectives:

 What is stress?